$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 Before you create your profile, you need:

-- Settlement funds documentation — Bank statements or a certified bank letter showing a six-month average balance meeting the minimum
+4. Settlement funds documentation — Bank statements or a certified bank letter showing a current balance meeting the minimum and account history for the prior six months

 After receiving your ITA, you have 60 days to submit your full application.
-Additional documents required at that stage include your Police Character Certificate (authenticated by the MFA), birth certificate or NPC attestation, National Youth Service Corps discharge certificate, and medical exam results from an IRCC-approved panel physician in Nigeria.
+Additional documents at that stage may include your Police Character Certificate (authenticated by the MFA), birth certificate or NPC attestation, supporting National Youth Service Corps records where relevant, and medical exam results from an IRCC-approved panel physician in Nigeria.

 The 60-Day Post-ITA Window Is Tight in Nigeria